PierreLaunay/SNT-I2D-SIN/Micropython_Microbit/Hardware/edgeconnector.md

 lang: en
 ---

+La version anglaise de ce fichier est : [https://tech.microbit.org/hardware/edgeconnector/](https://tech.microbit.org/hardware/edgeconnector/)

 ## Overview

 * TOC

-The edge connector on the micro:bit is used to connect to external circuits and components.
+*The edge connector on the micro:bit is used to connect to external circuits and components.*

+Le connecteur en bas sur le microbit permet de brancher des composants et circuits externes.

-There are 25 strips/pins including 5 rings for using with 4mm banana plugs or crocodile clips.
-3 of these rings are for general purpose input and output (GPIO) and are also capable of analog, PWM and touch sensing, and two are connected to the micro:bit power supply.
+*There are 25 strips/pins including 5 rings for using with 4mm banana plugs or crocodile clips.
+3 of these rings are for general purpose input and output (GPIO) and are also capable of analog, PWM and touch sensing, and two are connected to the micro:bit power supply.*

+Le connecteur a 25 broches dont 5 bornes femelles pour mettre des fiches bananes de 4mm ou des pinces crocodiles.
+3 de ces bornes sont d'usage général (GPIO) entrées-sorties et peuvent servir comme entrées analogiques ou touches sensitives ou sorties MLI/PWM.
+Les deux autres bornes sont branchées à l'alimentation du micro:bit.

-The smaller strips spaced at 1.27mm on the edge connector have additional signals, some of which are used by the micro:bit, and others that are free for you to use.
+*The smaller strips spaced at 1.27mm on the edge connector have additional signals, some of which are used by the micro:bit, and others that are free for you to use.
-There are a number of external PCB connectors for purchase with an 80w 1.27mm pitch that can be used to easily access these extra pins.
+There are a number of external PCB connectors for purchase with an 80w 1.27mm pitch that can be used to easily access these extra pins.*

+Les pistes ont un pas de 1.27mm (1/2 pas standard) sur ce connecteur.
+Ces broches possèdent des signaux supplémentaires, certaines sont utilisées par le micro:bit d'autres sont totalement libres.
+Il y a de nombreuses cartes externes avec un connecteur 80W d'un pas de 1.27mm qui peuvent servir d'interface pour utiliser les broches supplémentaires.

-Only the pins on the front are connected to signals.
-The back rings are connected to the front rings, but the back small strips are unconnected.
+*Only the pins on the front are connected to signals.
+The back rings are connected to the front rings, but the back small strips are unconnected.*

+Seules les broches sur la face avant sont connectées aux signaux de la carte micro:bit.
+Les bornes femelles coté pile (dos) sont reliées aux bornes coté face, mais les pistes coté pile (dos) ne sont pas connectées.

 ## Edge Connector Pins

-The diagrams below show the assignation of the micro:bit pins.
-On the <span class="v2">V2</span> board revision Pin 9 is no longer jointly shared with the LED display, but Pin 8 and Pin 9 can be configured for NFC (though this is disabled by default).
+*The diagrams below show the assignation of the micro:bit pins.
+On the <span class="v2">V2</span> board revision Pin 9 is no longer jointly shared with the LED display, but Pin 8 and Pin 9 can be configured for NFC (though this is disabled by default).*

+Les dessins ci-dessous montrent l'assignation des broches du micro:bit.
+Dans la version V2 , la broche 9 n'est plus partagée avec la matrice à LED, mais les broches 8 et 9 peuvent être configurées pour le NFC (bien qu'il soit inactif par défaut)

 | V2   | V1
 | ---- | ----